Chicago Nature Now! Alert

 - McHenry County Conservation District

 - WEAR A MASK to protect others.
-Act as if you are infected because you very well could be and don’t know it.
+Act as if you are infected because you very well could be.

 - WATCH YOUR DISTANCE by giving each other at least TEN feet of space because a breeze can carry the virus.